 Okay, this one might be one of my five favorite Brian Keene books because it was the first I read.
 Nostalgia, ya dig?
 Or maybe I like it because it’s a great friggin’ ride from start to finish.

 Blood on the Page is Keene’s first short story collection, and many of the stories are critically acclaimed.
 You’ll encounter serial killers, ghosts, zombies, and all forms of hell’s demons.
 The prose is raw and in your face, somewhat reminiscent of the late Jack Ketchum at times.
+Many of the individual stories call to mind the depravity of Richard Laymon’s finest novels.

 My personal favorite story in the collection is “The Ghosts of Monsters”.
 I’m a sucker for serial killer stories.
 YMMV.